jurmous/async-hbase-client/README.md

 Async-hbase-client (AHC) is an asynchronous HBase client based mostly on the client code of Hbase itself.
-It works with the same Put, Get, Delete, Scan, Increment, Append classes as in Hbase itself.
+It works with the same Put, Get, Delete, Scan, Increment, Append classes as in the Hbase client.
 This way it is easy to support all current and future features in Hbase.
 It works with the same configuration settings as HBase so old configs can be easily recycled.
-It will also use the same security features for Sasl based authentication.
+It will also use the same security features for SASL based authentication.

 This project implements the whole RPC layer upon a Netty based stack to be non-blocking.
 This is particularly useful in event-driven applications in which blocking threads are unwanted.
-It also enables more types of async RPC calls than Hbase enables.
-(Which is currently mostly row based)
+It also enables more types of async RPC calls than Hbase enables which is currently mostly row based.

 # Download